Dye Sublimation Printing – On What Products Can We Sublimate?

 In order to understand why only certain items are good for sublimation, you will need to first understand what the process of dye sublimation printing is.

-Well, simply put, dye sublimation, the sublimation ink is actually a gel that is printed on special paper which we call it sublimation paper, becomes a gas when heated by heat press machine, and then turns back into a solid state on the substrate.
+Well, simply put, dye sublimation, the sublimation ink is actually a gel that is printed on special paper which we call it dye sublimation paper, becomes a gas when heated by heat press machine, and then turns back into a solid state on the substrate.
 So, you cannot feel it on the garment as it actually becomes part of the garment itself.

 On what products can you sublimate?

-As known, there is no “hand” to the design of dye sublimation printing.
+As known, there is no “hand” to the design of sublimation transfer printing.
 This means you cannot feel it on the garment as it actually becomes part of the garment itself.
 Actually, Dye sublimation is not only for Man-made materials such as nylon, certain plastics, and polyester fabrics contain polymers.

 Here are some of the material possibilities you have with dye-sublimation as well: